Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis: Discussions and limits

 \section{Discussions and limits}

+We notice that although label\_1\_tp10\_ls10 gives the highest F1 macro score for both Korea and Us labels, it doesn't given necessarily gives the best total return.
+This seems to be do to over-fitting, as there may be no underlying reasons that makes us possible to predict the stocks that will rise 10\% in that day and the model just fits to noise signals.
 Slippage was not taken into account.
 Slippage in trading refers to the difference between the expected and actual execution prices of a trade, occurring due to market volatility, liquidity, or order size.
 All the stocks were assumed to be sold at exact 10\% price.
 This can be a problem for trading low-volume stocks.
 Stock gaps were not taken into account, the same fixed profit or loss was taken even when the day's open price was formed above or below the fixed percentage of 10\%.
 In real-life trading, the investor may get profit/loss more than the specified percentage.
 Delisted tickers were not taken into account.
-About 2\% to 3\% of Korean and US stocks are delisted annually.
-This percentage might not be few, but this risk can be reduced by abstaining from trading during the applicable compliance period.
+About 2\% to 3\% of Korea and US stocks are delisted annually.
+This percentage might not be small, but this risk can be reduced by abstaining from trading during the applicable compliance period.
 The model was trained using the closing price adjusted after after-hour trades, which means that the model buys stocks at the exact close price at the end of the market.
 In a real trading scenario, one might have to buy before the market end or place an order the next day at the previous day's close price.